monolayer/monorepo/apps/pg/docs/guide/introduction/what-is-monolayer.md

 - Support for [multiple schemas](./../recipes/multiple-schemas.md) per database.
 - Effortless [`Prisma`](https://www.prisma.io) [integration](./querying/prisma.md).
 - Detailed warnings on backwards-incompatible, blocking,unsafe, or destructive changes.
-- Data migrations separated from your schema management.
+- Data migrations decoupled from your schema management.
 <br>

 Here's a taste of how you define database schemas with `monolayer-pg`: